EvgenyNazarovs/Momentum/README.md

 # ABOUT THE PROJECT
 This app provides an kinetic audio/visual experience.
 It takes user input via the webcam and passes it through the Machine Learning framework; PoseNet, this provides a map of keypoints attached to a person.
 We take the tracking data from the nose and allow the user to play sounds by moving over one of a number of shapes on the screen.
 There are 2 presets, one for Meditation/Yoga and another for Dance/Dubstep.

+You can try it out at https://momentum-experience.herokuapp.com/.
+Please use Google Chrome to access the website.

 The brief is as follows:

 ## Educational App